odagora/personal-website/src/pages/posts/creating-an-ecommerce-web-component-from-scratch.md

 }
 ```
 ## Step 4: Implementing the `increaseQuantity` and `decreaseQuantity` methods
 In this step, we focus on implementing the `increaseQuantity` and `decreaseQuantity` methods within the `CartItem` component.
-These methods handle the functionality of adjusting the quantity of an item in the cart and updating the `subtotal` accordingly.
+These methods handle the functionality of adjusting the quantity of an item in the cart and updating the `subtotal` accordingly:

 ```js
 // Private method to increase the quantity and update the subTotal property in the state object.